sonishsivarajkumar/PyCTAKES/docs/contributing.md

-# Contributing to PyCTAKES
+# Contributing to pyCTAKES

-Thank you for your interest in contributing to PyCTAKES!
+Thank you for your interest in contributing to pyCTAKES!
 This guide will help you get started with contributing to the project.

 ## Development Setup